Bereavement (film)

-Bereavement (retroactively titled Malevolence 2: Bereavement) is a 2010 American crime horror film directed by Stevan Mena and starring Michael Biehn, Brett Rickaby, Alexandra Daddario, Nolan Gerard Funk, and Spencer List.
-A prequel to Mena's film Malevolence, the story centers on an abducted six-year-old boy (List) who is forced to bear witness to the crimes of a madman (Rickaby) for five whole gruesome years.
+Bereavement (also known as Malevolence 2: Bereavement) is a 2010 American crime horror film directed by Stevan Mena and starring Michael Biehn, Brett Rickaby, Alexandra Daddario, Nolan Gerard Funk, and Spencer List.
+It serves as a prequel to 2004's Malevolence, and is the second installment in the titular film series.
+The plot takes place chronologically prior to the previous installment, with the story centering around an abducted six-year-old boy (List) who is forced to bear witness to the crimes of a madman (Rickaby) for five whole gruesome years.

 The film premiered at the Long Island International Film Expo on July 16, 2010, before being released to theaters on March 4, 2011.
-It received mixed reviews from critics and grossed $10 million against a $2 million budget.
-A sequel entitled Malevolence 3: Killer was released in 2018.
+It received mixed reviews from critics and grossed $43,712 against a $2 million budget.
+A sequel titled Malevolence 3: Killer was released in 2018.

 Plot

 Martin Bristol, a young boy with congenital analgesia, is kidnapped by psychotic and bereaved serial killer Graham Sutter.
 At an abandoned slaughterhouse once operated by his family, Graham cuts Martin's cheek before butchering a captive young woman in front of him.
 Martin attempts to escape, but Graham catches him and returns him to the slaughterhouse, where he continues to hold the boy and future female victims captive.